benjamin-kraatz/effect-router/src/router/README.md

 # Effect Router Core

+> [!WARNING]
+> This README, especially the error handling section, is outdated.
+We're working on updating it as we iterate on the API.
+For a more up-to-date usage, see the the [example page](../pages/example.tsx).

 A React router built from the ground up with Effect, providing type-safe, composable, and resource-safe routing with advanced error handling.

 ## Core Features